dorianbg/python3_brute_force_imports_demo/README.md

 We all know how painful Python imports can be.
 I made this repository to show the simplest way to make Python imports work.

-It is very much inspired with this post: https://stackoverflow.com/questions/4383571/importing-files-from-different-folder
+It is very much inspired with this discussion: https://stackoverflow.com/questions/4383571/importing-files-from-different-folder

 Generally you need to control: